Molecular Pathology Services

 In drug discovery and preclinical safety assessment, morphological changes in cells are often accompanied by alterations in DNA, RNA, or protein molecules.
 A further understanding of these molecular changes can help to understand target distribution and pharmacology as well as the elucidation of mechanism(s) of toxicity and/or efficacy.

-Charles River offers molecular pathology services that include in situ hybridization (ISH), real-time PCR (rt-PCR), and quantitative PCR (Q-PCR).
-Our staff has a strong background in molecular biology and histopathology.
-This integration means we can relate gene expression to tissue histomorphology in both normal tissues and therapeutic models of disease, providing our clients with valuable functional genomics information.
-The end result is the best possible interpretation and troubleshooting of molecular-based tools applied to toxicological pathology issues.
+Our team combines a strong history in molecular biology and histopathology to relate gene expression to tissue histomorphology in both normal tissues and therapeutic models of disease, providing you with valuable functional genomics information.
+This results in the best possible interpretation and troubleshooting of molecular-based tools, such as chromogenic in situ hybridization (CISH), fluorescent in situ hybridization (FISH), and real-time quantitative polymerase chain reaction (qPCR) as applied to toxicological pathology issues.